JMGillum/melt-calculator/README.md

 ## Mariadb Errors
 An error occurred: Unknown database 'coin_data'
- This means that mariadb is not running
-Try sudo systemctl status mariadb (should say 'active (running)')
+* The database has not been created.
+Try running the db/setup.sql script in mariadb If mariadb is not running: Try `sudo systemctl status mariadb` (should say 'active (running)')